Casemiro says Man Utd players excited to learn from Ruben Amorim

 Ruud van Nistelrooy brought the curtain down on his four-match reign as interim United manager with a 3-0 Premier League victory against Leicester.

-Amorim bid a final farewell to Sporting in style, securing a thrilling 4-2 comeback win at his former club Braga before jetting off to Manchester on Monday.
+Amorim bid a final farewell to Sporting in style, securing a thrilling 4-2 comeback win at his former club Braga before jetting into Manchester on Monday, where he went straight to the club’s Carrington training complex – although he is unable to lead coaching sessions until his work permit is granted.

 The 39-year-old joins United on a deal until 2027, with the option of a further year, and Casemiro is looking forward to working with Erik ten Hag’s highly-rated successor.